 The configuration was obvious to Hemi.
-The greasy steel drive shaft came straight from the back end of the diesel running along the center-line of the boat and passed out through the stern, like an egg on its side, pierced by a needle.
+The greasy steel drive shaft came straight from the back end of the diesel, ran along the centerline of the boat, and passed out through the stern, like a needle piercing an egg resting on its side.

-“But you said it has batteries too, the boat can swim underwater?”
+“But you said it has batteries, too.
+The boat can swim underwater?”

-“Sure, the direct-shaft drive means I’ve gotta have a transmission of course.
+“Sure.
+The direct-shaft drive means I’ve gotta have a transmission, of course.
 I worked with a mechanical genius who lived on the coffee farm to build this fancy-ass transmission that lets me switch over to that electric motor to drive.
-It’s a fuckin’ hassle though, I try to avoid it, ‘cept in emergencies.
-I have to leave the controls and come back here to the engines, switch out the diesel and manually engage the electric motor with these levers.
-And the electric motor is small—it’s slow; though fuckin’ silent as a sunken graveyard.”
+It’s a fuckin’ hassle, though, I try to avoid it, ‘cept in emergencies.
+I have to leave the controls and come back here to the engines, switch out the diesel, and manually engage the electric motor with these levers.
+And the electric motor is small—it’s slow, though fuckin’ silent as a sunken graveyard.”

 “It is the finest piece of mountain-top engineering I’ve ever seen on the sea,” Hemi said honestly.
 “Is that an escape trunk back there?”